ComedicChimera/whirlwind/docs/memory-model.md

 allocated in or `local` to indicate that we want to allocate in the local region.
 Note that if a local region does not already exist, one will be created when this occurs.

 The allocation parameter describes how the memory will be allocated.
-There are three kinds of allocation parameters.
+There are two kinds of allocation parameters.

 1. Single-Type: The allocation parameter is a type label.
 A heap reference of that size will be created.
-2. Block-Type: The allocation parameter is `(T, size)` where `T` is a type label and `size` is an expression evaluating to an unsigned integral value.
-This allocates an empty block reference with an element `T` and a length of `size`.
-3. Struct-Type: This is used to allocate a struct on the heap.
+2. Struct-Type: This is used to allocate a struct on the heap.
 It is simply a struct initializer (ie. `Name{...}` where `...` contains any field initializers and `Name` is the name of the struct -- can be a full package access).
 The amount memory necessary to hold the struct is allocated and the fields are initialized as specified.

-All allocation of this form either returns a block reference or an owned reference.
+All allocation of this form either returns an owned reference.

 Here are some examples of allocations using this operator:

-    make local string            // => own& string make in[r] (int, 5)          // => [&]int
-    make local Point2D{x=1, y=3} // => own& Point2D
+    make local string            // => own& string make local Point2D{x=1, y=3} // => own& Point2D

 ## Collection Allocation